-In the July 1990 issue, currently available in the Heavy Metal online store, we printed a story called “The Wall,” by Peter Kuper, about a conspiracy between Donald Trump and Harry Helmsley.
+In the July 1990 issue, we printed a story called “The Wall,” by Peter Kuper, about a conspiracy between Donald Trump and Harry Helmsley.
 Trump isn’t President here, but certain elements (hint: look to the title) are unmistakable.
 The full story is 12 pages long, but we’ll give you a taste:

 “The Wall” begins with a disavowal of well-known lines of “The New Colossus,” the poem associated with the Statue of Liberty.
 In this story, we’re living in a divided city where the haves and have nots can barely relate to each other.
 In fact, the cultural and economic divide has been made real in the form of a wall to “keep the peasants at arm’s length.”